 Who I work with

-If this feels right for you, the next step is to contact me, and we can arrange a free 15 minute phone consultation to discuss your options and get to know each other better, without obligation.
+If this feels right for you, the next step is to contact me, and we can arrange a free 15 minute phone consultation to discuss what is bringing you to counselling, giving you the opportunity to ask questions, and get to know each other better without obligation.
 We can then arrange our first session where we will meet using Facetime, Skype or Zoom.
 I offer short term or open ended counselling, so we may work together for a few weeks, months, or years, depending on your preferences and needs.
 Most people find weekly sessions more useful, but later you may decide upon more or less regular sessions if you prefer.

 Training, qualifications & experience